Guys, Is There Really a “Healthier” Alcoholic Drink?

 We get it; when you head to happy hour, Googling calorie counts and crunching numbers may make for a very unhappy hour.
 So keep these concepts in mind:

 - Wine, liquor (by itself) and light beer are all light in calories.

 - If you can’t do without a mixed drink, consider diet tonic, club soda or sparkling water.

 - Juices can be used as light mixers, but keep in mind the sugar content, and make sure there aren’t any added sugars.

 While some of those tradeoffs may mean trading fewer calories for less flavor, it’s also important to keep in mind that almost anything can be considered healthy when consumed in moderation; the guidelines above just help you identify the “healthiest” options available.
 After all, research shows that moderate drinkers outlive non-drinkers, according to the Blue Zones® project, which identifies key traits among communities with large populations of centenarians.

 “All things that we ingest are going to contribute to our overall well-being; weight management, weight control, everything is going to affect that,” Samaniego adds.
 “The message of moderation becomes very important because even good food in excess is not good.
 But if you’re going to drink, think moderation, not only for safety but also for calories.”

-No matter which drink you choose to imbibe, remember that the U.S. Department of Health and Human Services recommends no more than one drink per day for women and two drinks per day for men — and only by adults of legal drinking age.
+No matter which drink you choose, remember that the U.S. Department of Health and Human Services recommends no more than one drink per day for women and two drinks per day for men — and only by adults of legal drinking age.
 And no, that doesn’t mean you can save up all your drinks during the week and splurge on the weekend.